-I am a veteran (U.S. Navy, Retired), as my father was before me.
+I am a veteran (U.S. Navy, Retired), as was my father.
 I pay respects to all whose markers I photograph, but I have to say there is a soft spot in my heart for those who served.
 I love finding veteran markers and trying to learn more about those individuals.
-Lots of Revolutionary War soldiers buried here in Maine.
-I've seen Spanish-American, French-Indian, Civil War, along with WWI, WWII, Korea, and Vietnam Era markers.
-I don't always agree with our foreign or defense policies, but I ALWAYS agree with a young man or woman who makes a sacrifice to serve their country.

-My current project is to photograph cemeteries in and around coastal Lincoln County, Maine.
+My current project is photographing old cemeteries in and around coastal Lincoln County, Maine.
 When I was researching my mother's family, I found it very helpful to have websites available where people had posted historical information and photos from a variety of sources, and that's how I feel about Find-a-Grave and doing this work.